 1. Mild discomfort following surgery is normal.
 600 mg of Ibuprofen or 500 mg of Tylenol should be sufficient.
-You have been given a prescription for pain or an antibiotic regimen, take as directed.
+You have been given a prescription for pain or an antibiotic regimen, take it as directed.

-4. Slight swelling and skin discoloration is normal.
+4. Slight swelling and skin discoloration are normal.
 In order to minimize swelling, apply an ice pack over the surgical area with gentle pressure, 20 minutes on and 10 minutes off, for a period of 3-4 hours and not to exceed 6 hours.

 6. Avoid strenuous activity for the next few days and rest as much as possible.

 7. For 24 hours following surgery, a soft toothbrush may be carefully used in the areas of the mouth involved in the surgical procedure.
 DO NOT floss.

 8. Avoid rinsing until evening.
 Thereafter, gently rinse with warm salt water or Listerine after each meal and at bedtime continue this procedure for 3-5 days.

 9. Sleep with the head slightly elevated the first night following surgery.

 10. Do not smoke for the first 24 hours following surgery.

 11. Slight oozing or bleeding is normal for the first 24 hours.
 If bleeding persists, apply firm and steady pressure with a cold moistened tea bag for 20 minutes.
 If bleeding continues, please call.